infi-nl/coding-dojo-elm/README.md

 What remains now is setting up VS Code for Elm development.
 There are 2 plugins available for VS Code that help with Elm development:
 - [elm](https://marketplace.visualstudio.com/items?itemName=sbrink.elm).
 Currently version 0.8.2.
-It can be installed by hitting Ctrl+P and typing "ext install elm".
+It can be installed by hitting Ctrl+P (Mac: Cmd+P) and typing "ext install elm".
 This plugin provides (amongst others) syntax and error highlighting, function information (hover over a function and get the signature) and autocompletion.
 - [elm-format](https://marketplace.visualstudio.com/items?itemName=abadi199.elm-format).
 Currently version 0.1.0.
-Install with Ctrl+P and "ext install elm-format".
-This plugin provides autoformatting of your code by hitting Ctrl+Shift+P and typing "elm format", or with the shortcut Shift+Alt+F.
+Install with Ctrl+P (Mac: Cmd+P) and "ext install elm-format".
+This plugin provides autoformatting of your code by hitting Ctrl+Shift+P (Mac: Cmd+Shift+P) and typing "elm format", or with the shortcut Shift+Alt+F.

 Make sure you restart VS Code after installing the plugins.